ECONOMIC GROWTH FORUM UK

 To provide a platform for Economic Growth Council Policy recommendations for consultation and feedback.

-To promote international trade, services and supply chain collaboration aligned with the UKCaribbean Ministerial Forum “Building a Stronger Partnership for Sustainable Growth and Development”.
+To facilitate international trade, services and supply chain collaboration aligned with the UK Caribbean Ministerial Forum “Building a Stronger Partnership for Sustainable Growth and Development”.

-To work closely with local authorities, city councils and regional authorities to promote twinning and friendship agreements between UK and the Caribbean.
+To work closely with local authorities, city councils and regional authorities to facilitate Business Improvement Districts (BIDs) twinning, City Partnerships and Friendship agreements between UK and the Caribbean and Latin America Region.

 Advancing UK-Jamaica Relations, British High Commission, Kingston, Jamaica

-Diaspora Connect Fest, Craft Market & Cultural Village, Montego Bay
+Diaspora Connect Fest, Craft Market & Cultural Village, Montego Bay,Jamaica

 JA55 UK Launch of Bringing London and Montego Bay Together, Brixton, London